ABTSoftware/SciChart.JS.Examples/README-BetaTesters.md

 1. Start by cloning and running the Examples app at https://github.com/ABTSoftware/SciChart.JS.Examples
 2. Now ```cd Examples``` run ```npm install```, and ```npm run dev``` to start the examples app.

-3. To run in production more you will need to set a license key in App.tsx.
-Look for the lines below and uncomment so it looks like this
+3. To run in production mode you will need to set a license key before you use SciChartSurface.
+The license key should be set once!
 ```
 // LICENSING
 // To license the examples app locally for beta, uncomment the line below